masan-msft/sp-dev-docs.ru-ru/docs/general-development/how-to-create-a-udf-that-calls-a-web-service.md

 ---
-title: "Создание пользовательской функции, которая вызывает веб-службы" ms.date: 09/25/2017
+title: "Создание пользовательской функции, которая вызывает веб-службу" ms.date: 09/25/2017
 keywords: how to,howdoi,howto,UDF
 f1_keywords: how to,howdoi,howto,UDF
 ms.prod: sharepoint
 ms.assetid: 360c5766-4b5d-4a48-9f23-8955036924ce
-ms.openlocfilehash: bc240dfb4d9d398afcc3be2377726da09c977e06
+ms.openlocfilehash: 37202a89818446d1a3730d09012469a7f7e110d4
-ms.sourcegitcommit: f6ea922341c38e700d0697961f8df9a454a03cba
+ms.sourcegitcommit: 0a94e0c600db24a1b5bf5895e6d3d9681bf7c810
 ms.translationtype: MT
 ms.contentlocale: ru-RU
-ms.lasthandoff: 11/15/2017
+ms.lasthandoff: 12/07/2017
 ---
-# <a name="create-a-udf-that-calls-a-web-service"></a><span data-ttu-id="17496-103">Создание пользовательской функции, которая вызывает веб-службы</span><span class="sxs-lookup"><span data-stu-id="17496-103">Create a UDF that calls a web service</span></span>
+# <a name="create-a-udf-that-calls-a-web-service"></a><span data-ttu-id="95d4a-103">Создание пользовательской функции, которая вызывает веб-службу</span><span class="sxs-lookup"><span data-stu-id="95d4a-103">Create a UDF that calls a web service</span></span>

-<span data-ttu-id="17496-p101">This example shows how to call an external Web service from a user-defined function (UDF).
-The Web service used in this example is:</span><span class="sxs-lookup"><span data-stu-id="17496-p101">This example shows how to call an external Web service from a user-defined function (UDF).
+<span data-ttu-id="95d4a-p101">This example shows how to call an external Web service from a user-defined function (UDF).
+The Web service used in this example is:</span><span class="sxs-lookup"><span data-stu-id="95d4a-p101">This example shows how to call an external Web service from a user-defined function (UDF).
 The Web service used in this example is:</span></span>

- <span data-ttu-id="17496-106">`http://webservices.imacination.com/distance/Distance.jws?wsdl` You must use Microsoft Visual Studio 2005 or a similar Microsoft .NET Framework 2.0-compatible development tool to create this sample.</span><span class="sxs-lookup"><span data-stu-id="17496-106">`http://webservices.imacination.com/distance/Distance.jws?wsdl` You must use Microsoft Visual Studio 2005 or a similar Microsoft .NET Framework 2.0-compatible development tool to create this sample.</span></span>
+ <span data-ttu-id="95d4a-106">`http://webservices.imacination.com/distance/Distance.jws?wsdl` You must use Microsoft Visual Studio 2005 or a similar Microsoft .NET Framework 2.0-compatible development tool to create this sample.</span><span class="sxs-lookup"><span data-stu-id="95d4a-106">`http://webservices.imacination.com/distance/Distance.jws?wsdl` You must use Microsoft Visual Studio 2005 or a similar Microsoft .NET Framework 2.0-compatible development tool to create this sample.</span></span>

+> [!NOTE]
-> <span data-ttu-id="17496-107">**Примечание:** Перед началом тестирования в коде, убедитесь в том, что веб-службы, который вы вызываете доступен.</span><span class="sxs-lookup"><span data-stu-id="17496-107">**Note:** Before testing the code, make sure that the Web service you are calling is available.</span></span> <span data-ttu-id="17496-108">Веб-службы сервера может быть недоступен или удаленные веб-службы.</span><span class="sxs-lookup"><span data-stu-id="17496-108">The Web service server could be down or the Web service discontinued.</span></span> <span data-ttu-id="17496-109">Если веб-служба недоступна, вызовы, сделанные в веб-службу из кода завершится с ошибкой.</span><span class="sxs-lookup"><span data-stu-id="17496-109">If the Web service is unavailable, the calls you make to the Web service from your code will fail.</span></span> <span data-ttu-id="17496-110">> Вы можете проверить, доступен ли веб-службы, посетив его сайта.</span><span class="sxs-lookup"><span data-stu-id="17496-110">> You can check if a Web service is available by visiting its site.</span></span> <span data-ttu-id="17496-111">В этом примере — это URL-адрес: > `http://webservices.imacination.com/distance/Distance.jws?wsdl`> Если веб-службы, вы сможете видеть языка описания веб-служб (WSDL).</span><span class="sxs-lookup"><span data-stu-id="17496-111">In this example, the URL is: >  `http://webservices.imacination.com/distance/Distance.jws?wsdl`> If the Web service is available, you will be able to see the Web Services Description Language (WSDL).</span></span> <span data-ttu-id="17496-112">Если он недоступен, возникает ошибка обычным «веб-страницу не найден».</span><span class="sxs-lookup"><span data-stu-id="17496-112">If it is not available, you will get the usual "Web page not found" error.</span></span>
+> <span data-ttu-id="95d4a-p102">[!Примечание] Before testing the code, make sure that the Web service you are calling is available.
+The Web service server could be down or the Web service discontinued.
+If the Web service is unavailable, the calls you make to the Web service from your code will fail. > You can check if a Web service is available by visiting its site.
+In this example, the URL is: >  `http://webservices.imacination.com/distance/Distance.jws?wsdl`> If the Web service is available, you will be able to see the Web Services Description Language (WSDL).
+If it is not available, you will get the usual "Web page not found" error.</span><span class="sxs-lookup"><span data-stu-id="95d4a-p102">Before testing the code, make sure that the Web service you are calling is available.
+The Web service server could be down or the Web service discontinued.
+If the Web service is unavailable, the calls you make to the Web service from your code will fail. > You can check if a Web service is available by visiting its site.
+In this example, the URL is: >  `http://webservices.imacination.com/distance/Distance.jws?wsdl`> If the Web service is available, you will be able to see the Web Services Description Language (WSDL).
+If it is not available, you will get the usual "Web page not found" error.</span></span>

-## <a name="example"></a><span data-ttu-id="17496-113">Пример</span><span class="sxs-lookup"><span data-stu-id="17496-113">Example</span></span>
+## <a name="example"></a><span data-ttu-id="95d4a-113">Пример</span><span class="sxs-lookup"><span data-stu-id="95d4a-113">Example</span></span>

-<span data-ttu-id="17496-114">You can learn more about the Web service used in this example by examining its WSDL.</span><span class="sxs-lookup"><span data-stu-id="17496-114">You can learn more about the Web service used in this example by examining its WSDL.</span></span>
+<span data-ttu-id="95d4a-114">You can learn more about the Web service used in this example by examining its WSDL.</span><span class="sxs-lookup"><span data-stu-id="95d4a-114">You can learn more about the Web service used in this example by examining its WSDL.</span></span>

-<span data-ttu-id="17496-p103">One service it provides is to return geographical coordinates in decimal form.
-In this sample, the  `ToDegreeNotation` function has been added to show how you can convert coordinates to degrees/minutes/seconds, which is more appropriate for displaying coordinates.</span><span class="sxs-lookup"><span data-stu-id="17496-p103">One service it provides is to return geographical coordinates in decimal form.
+<span data-ttu-id="95d4a-p103">One service it provides is to return geographical coordinates in decimal form.
+In this sample, the  `ToDegreeNotation` function has been added to show how you can convert coordinates to degrees/minutes/seconds, which is more appropriate for displaying coordinates.</span><span class="sxs-lookup"><span data-stu-id="95d4a-p103">One service it provides is to return geographical coordinates in decimal form.
 In this sample, the  `ToDegreeNotation` function has been added to show how you can convert coordinates to degrees/minutes/seconds, which is more appropriate for displaying coordinates.</span></span>